Looking for things to do in the New Forest? Don’t miss this step by step guide.

 Several cottages are open to show what life was like for the shipbuilders and their families.
 While the cottages are modest, the setting by the water is pretty amazing.

-There’s also a cafe and a gift shop, as well as a lake and garden trail to explore.
+There’s also a cafe if you fancy a rest or afternoon tea in the New Forest and a gift shop, as well as a lake and garden trail to explore.

 Unusual Things to do in the New Forest